Formality of a higher-codimensional Swiss-Cheese operad

 Let us now give a graphical interpretation of $\VGra_{mn}(U,V)$.
 We will concentrate first on the case $m \ge 2$.
 As a vector space, it is spanned by graphs with two kinds of vertices: terrestrial (in bijection with $U$) and aerial (in bijection with $V$).
 We will draw the aerial vertices as circles, and the terrestrial vertices as semicircles, below the aerial ones.
-There are also two kind of edges: full edges (corresponding to the $e_{ij}$) between any two vertices, and dashed edges (corresponding to the $\tilde{e}_{uu'}$) between two terrestrial vertices Note that we allow tadpoles (edges between a vertex and itself) as well as double edges.
-See Figure~\ref{fig.exa-sgra} for an example.
+There are also two kind of edges: full edges (corresponding to the $e_{ij}$) between any two vertices, and dashed edges (corresponding to the $\tilde{e}_{uu'}$) between two terrestrial vertices.
+Note that we allow tadpoles and double edges.
+See Figure~\ref{fig:exa-sgra} for an example.

 If $m = 1$, the interpretation is similar, except that there are no dashed edges, and in addition the set of terrestrial vertices is ordered.

-\begin{remark} In order to say that terrestrial vertices are ordered in the graphs of the basis, we are the dual of the canonical basis of $\R[\Sigma_{U}]$ (i.e.\ we consider the basis element of $\R[\Sigma_{U}]^{\vee}$ which vanishes on all linear orders except one). \end{remark}
+Note that we are implicitly using the dual of the canonical basis of $\R[\Sigma_{U}]$ (i.e.\ we consider the basis elements of $\R[\Sigma_{U}]^{\vee}$ which vanish on all linear orders except one).